remix-run/remix/docs/guides/data-writes.md

 - First we built the project form without JavaScript in mind.
 A simple form, posting to a server side action.
 Welcome to 1998.

-- Once that worked, we used JavaScript to submit the form by changing `<form>` to `<Form>`, but we didnt' have to do anything else!
+- Once that worked, we used JavaScript to submit the form by changing `<form>` to `<Form>`, but we didn't have to do anything else!

 - Now that there was a stateful page with React, we added loading indicators and animation for the validation errors by simply asking Remix for the state of the transition.

-From your components perspective, all that happend was the `useTransition` hook caused a state update when the form was submitted, and then another state update when the data came back.
+From your components perspective, all that happened was the `useTransition` hook caused a state update when the form was submitted, and then another state update when the data came back.
 Of course, a lot more happened inside of Remix, but as far as your component is concerned, that's it.
 Just a couple state updates.
 This makes it really easy to dress up any user flow.

 ## See also